 Exchange programs for graduate students and faculty

-Exchange programs with overseas partner institutions provide opportunities for graduate students and faculty to enhance their learning, research, teaching, and professional development.
-At the beginning of each academic year, the Office of International Partnerships accepts applications from graduate students and faculty—on any IU campus—who are interested in participating.
+At the beginning of each academic year, graduate students and faculty members on any IU campus can apply to participate in an exchange program with one of IU's partner universities.
 The selected participants receive funding to cover airfare, housing, and some living expenses.

-The Office of International Partnerships and the Office of the Vice President for International Affairs offer a range of competitive funding opportunities for faculty who want to advance their research and teaching through international engagement.
+The Office of the Vice President for International Affairs offers a range of competitive funding opportunities for faculty who want to advance their research and teaching through international engagement.
 Opportunities that are available include:

-- Global Gateway Seed Grants: China, Europe, and India
+- Global Gateway Seed Grants: China, Europe, India, and Mexico

 - International Short-Term Visitors Grants